rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 If you’ve ever played with VirtualBox to run some Windows apps, it’s like that, but not.
 Unlike virtual machines, Linux Containers don’t emulate an entire hardware environment for each container.
 Rather, they all share a few virtual devices by default for networking and storage, though you can add more virtual devices.
 As a result, they require a lot less overhead (processing power and RAM) than a virtual machine.

 For those Docker fiends out there (Docker being another container-based system, *not* a VM system), Linux Containers are less ephemeral than what you’re used to.
 All data in every container instance is persistent, and any changes you make are permanent unless you revert to a backup.
-In short, shutting down the container won’t erase your sins.
+In short, shutting down the container will not erase any issues you might have introduced.

-Heh.

 LXD, specifically, is a command-line application that helps you to set up and manage Linux Containers.
-That's what we're going to be installing on our Rocky Linux host server today.
-I'm going to be writing LXC/LXD a lot though, as there's a lot of old documentation which refers to LXC only, and I'm trying to make it easier for people to find updated guides like this one.
+That is what we will install on our Rocky Linux host server today.
+I will be writing LXC/LXD a lot though, as there is a lot of old documentation which refers to LXC only, and I am trying to make it easier for people to find updated guides like this one.

 !!!
 Note

     There was a precursor app to LXD which was also called "LXC".
-As it stands today: LXC is the technology, LXD is the app.
+Today, LXC is the technology, and LXD is the app.

 We’ll be using them both to create an environment that works something like this: